 The Québec maritime Blog

-“Originally built to warn seafarers of the presence of land, lighthouses now have another purpose: to make land dwellers aware of the sea.” – Vincent Guigneno [free translation]
+“Originally built to warn seafarers of the presence of land, lighthouses now have another purpose: to make land dwellers aware of the sea.” [translation] – Vincent Guigneno

 Did you know that the maritime regions of Québec are home to over 40 lighthouses?
 A few are still operational, but most have been replaced by more modern instrumentation.
 Witnesses to a rich maritime tradition, these lighthouses, which were once navigational aids, now have a new purpose: to remind us of our past.
-Each lighthouse has its own personality, history and legends, and all of them are worth a visit!
+Each lighthouse has its own personality, history and legends, and every one of them is worth a visit!

 By travelling from one lighthouse to the next, you’ll discover beautiful sites overlooking the sea, many of which were once only accessible to the lightkeepers and their families.
 The Lighthouse Trail invites you to visit nearly 20 of these sentinels of the sea.